All articles

 Measuring

-Your consultant will ensure that your comfort is a priority throughout the measurement process, guiding you through each step with care.
+Your comfort is a priority throughout the measurement process, and your consultant will guide you through each step with care.
 If you feel uncomfortable at any point, just let them know.

 The following measurements will be taken: